Huidi Xiang: the maxim of the tomato

 Artist-led walkthrough: Saturday, April 26, Noon

-In the maxim of the tomato, Brooklyn-based artist Huidi Xiang has created a sculptural installation that transforms the humble tomato pin cushion—a ubiquitous sewing tool found in homes for generations—into a poignant metaphor for the contradictions embedded in care work.
-Traditionally, the tomato has been associated with health, healing, and prosperity, appearing in folklore as a protective charm and in pop culture as a symbol of recovery—most notably as the Maxim Tomato in the Kirby video game series, where it instantly restores a character’s health.
-But in the form of a pincushion, it becomes a site of puncture, pierced over and over by needles—a vessel of both nurture and violence.
+For this exhibition, Xiang has created a sculptural installation inspired by the humble tomato pin cushion—a ubiquitous sewing tool found in homes for generations—into a poignant metaphor for the contradictions embedded in care work.
+Traditionally, the tomato has been associated with health, healing, and prosperity, appearing in folklore as a protective charm and in pop culture as a symbol of recovery.
+In her research, she went back to her own childhood and the video game series Kirby, where a “Maxim Tomato” can be picked up and consumed to instantly restores a character’s health.
+The same tomato in the form of a pincushion becomes a site of puncture, pierced over and over by needles— a vessel of both repair and violence.

+“This project positions the tomato pincushion as a contradiction—both a nurturing tool and a site of piercing and puncture,” Xiang explains.
+“By exposing the exhaustion, harm, and systemic violence endured by caregivers, I want to challenge their romanticized idea of care.”
 Xiang’s approach to labor and belief is shaped by her ongoing exploration of capitalism, consumer culture, and video game aesthetics.
 Her past projects have transformed Animal Crossing gameplay data into sculptural works, tracking the way leisure becomes an obligation and play morphs into labor.
 Here, her tomatoes are similarly doubled—evoking childhood healing tropes while simultaneously bearing the scars of overuse and exploitation.
 The work critiques the undervaluation of domestic and emotional labor, particularly the disproportionate burden placed on women, immigrants, and marginalized communities.

 About the Artist